kriszyp/lmdb-js/README.md

 ```

 ## Shared Structures
-Shared structures are mechanism for storing the structural information about objects stored in database in dedicated entry, outside of individual entries, for reuse across all of the data in database, for much more efficient storage and faster retrieval of data when storing objects that have the same or similar structures (note that this is only available using the default MessagePack encoding, using the msgpackr package).
+Shared structures are mechanism for storing the structural information about objects stored in database in dedicated entry, outside of individual entries, for reuse across all of the data in database, for much more efficient storage and faster retrieval of data when storing objects that have the same or similar structures (note that this is only available using the default MessagePack or CBOR encoding, using the msgpackr or cbor-x package).
 This is highly recommended when storing structured objects with similiar object structures (including inside of array) in lmdb-store.
 When enabled, when data is stored, any structural information (the set of property names) is automatically generated and stored in separate entry to be reused for storing and retrieving all data for the database.
 To enable this feature, simply specify the key where lmdb-store can store the shared structures.
 You can use a symbol as a metadata key, as symbols are outside of the range of the standard JS primitive values:
 ```
 let myStore = open('my-store', {
 	sharedStructuresKey: Symbol.for('structures')